badoo/RIBs/android/app-example/README.md

 ## Set up

-To build app you need set `accesskey` property in your api.properties file
+To build app you need set `accesskey` property in your local.properties file